 At the Law Office of Jay G. Wall, the experienced criminal defense attorney assists residents of Georgia to fight traffic violations.
 As a former prosecutor, he provides a superior level of legal representation to clients facing traffic tickets in Woodstock, Georgia, and other parts of the state, including Marietta, Canton, and Cartersville.

 A traffic violation occurs when a motorist violates laws that govern and regulate traffic.
 Traffic violations refer to a number of unlawful activities involving motor vehicles, such as speeding, drunk driving, and failure to stop at a red light, among others.

 Every day, thousands of drivers across the United States receive traffic tickets for moving and non-moving violations.
-In Georgia, all moving violations are considered misdemeanors.
+In Georgia, all moving violations are considered misdemeanors punishable by up to 12 months in jail and $1,000 fine.
 Some of the most common types of traffic violations in Georgia include:

 Failure to obey a traffic signal, light, or traffic control device